 Applications are a good way to get information on the potential new pet owners of your animals to see that a good home will be provided for them.
-These are not a contract guaranteeing the interested person will be able to get animals from you and a statement such as this should be with the application (some people may think filling this out will automatically get them animals).
+These are not contracts guaranteeing the interested person will be able to get animals from you and a statement such as this should be with the application (some people may think filling out the application will automatically get them animals).

 Many breeders will have a waiting list in general with a list of what each person wants and then notify them when

 females/males or a specific type is available, but this is not always effective as many people on your list may have

 gone elsewhere by the time you notify them of a litter ready to go.
 Some breeders will have a

 each litter (not for specific animals in the litter) if they don’t have people lined up ahead of time.
 Giving a wait time is